Verus overview

 Requires and ensures with mutable references

-Assertions containing mutable references
+Assertions about mutable references

 Traits